What Is A Nationalist In The Age Of Trump?

 The word has plenty of seemingly neutral uses.
 Baseball has a National League.
 The major leagues of football, basketball and hockey have the word in their names.
 We go to national parks.
 There used to be something called National Public Radio, now known simply as NPR.

-But the word nationalist has other connotations than simply embracing all 50 states and the District of Columbia.
+But the word nationalist has connotations other than simply embracing all 50 states and the District of Columbia.
 It has too often been associated with far more divisive attitudes.
-Trump was asked in the Oval Office Tuesday about the meaning of white nationalism.
+Trump was asked in the Oval Office on Tuesday about the meaning of white nationalism.
 He claimed never to have heard of that usage.
 Apparently, no one asked if he had heard of black nationalism, which has also been a thing.

-White nationalism is generally regarded as the attitude that only Caucasians should be considered part of the American nation, that the racial and even ethnic roots of the colonial settlers and 19th century immigrants define the proper meaning of the nation.
+White nationalism is generally regarded as the attitude that only Caucasians should be considered part of the American nation, that the racial and even ethnic roots of the Colonial settlers and 19th-century immigrants define the proper meaning of the nation.
 That idea has long been part of the American mix, personified by the Ku Klux Klan and American Nazis but also embraced by other groups both organized and unorganized.

 Certainly in many other countries, nationalism is closely associated with one language, one culture, even one ethnic group or one religion.
 That simply has not been the American story.
-Even in the early 1600s, the people within the colonial borders were multi-racial, with hundreds of thousands of Africans among the earliest to cross the Atlantic – nearly all of them as slaves.
+Even in the early 1600s, the people within the Colonial borders were multiracial, with hundreds of thousands of Africans among the earliest to cross the Atlantic — nearly all of them as slaves.

 So using the word nationalist can be taken to refer to the distinctly American idea of a melting pot of races, ethnicities and faiths.
 But to some, it is too close to the more racist or ethnocentric usage to be comfortable.
 Much depends on how a particular speaker uses the word.
 Is it meant to express inclusion or to imply the opposite?